Galaxy5741/Fusion-360-Face-Edge-Automation-Add-in/README.md

 ## ⭐ Acknowledgments

+- **Developed with Claude AI** - This add-in was created through collaboration with Claude AI
+- **Inspired by Shapr3D** - The intuitive click-to-command workflow concept comes from Shapr3D's excellent UX design
 - Built for the Fusion 360 community
 - Inspired by the need for faster CAD workflows
 - Thanks to all users who provided feedback and testing